BearBoss-Zheng/SpringInAction6_Note/Spring.md

 key differences:

-1. All custom query methods require @Query.
+1. All custom query methods require `@Query`.
 This is because, unlike JPA, there’s no mapping metadata to help Spring Data JDBC automatically infer the query from the method name.
-2. All queries specified in @Query must be SQL queries, not JPA queries.
+2. All queries specified in `@Query` must be SQL queries, not JPA queries.

-## 3.4 Summary
+### 3.4 Summary

 1. Spring’s JdbcTemplate greatly simplifies working with JDBC.
 2. PreparedStatementCreator and KeyHolder can be used together when you need to know the value of a database-generated ID.